Gotchas

 {"tool": "capture_pane", "arguments": {"pane_id": "%0"}}

 The capture above may return the terminal state before pytest runs.
-Use wait_for_text between them:
+Compose tmux wait-for -S <channel> into the command and block on wait_for_channel — deterministic, race-free:

 {"tool": "capture_pane", "arguments": {"pane_id": "%0"}}